Losant/losant-docs/docs/edge-compute/walkthrough.md

 ![Modbus Registers](/images/edge-compute/walkthrough/modbus-registers.png "Modbus Registers")

 As you can see, we're getting a value between 0 and 10000 for humidity, and between -32768 and 32767 for Celsius and Fahrenheit.
 So in order to convert these to actual values, we need to divide humidity by 100 and divide the temperatures by 20.
+These values were found by dividing the raw range by the actual range.
+So for humidity, the raw range is 0 to 10000, which translates to an actual range of 0 to 100.
+10000 divided by 100 gives us our conversion factor of 100.

 Fortunately, this is easily done with a [Math Node](/workflows/logic/math/).